kram-capital/alba-docs-optistruct/configuration.md

 !!!
-Triggering alerts requires an additional step that will be explained in the alerts section <!-- TODO create link to alerts section -->
+Triggering alerts requires an additional step that will be explained in the alerts section !!!
-!!!